Bitcoin (₿) is a virtual decentralised cryptographic currency.

 There are lots of wallet providers, click here to see a list.

 Transactions are Irreversible

 This is not like a credit card transaction which can be reversed (known as charge back).
 Once payment is made and confirmed it is irreversible and therefore the only way to get your money back is to request a refund from the recipient.
-If using this to fund licenced bookmakers however this should never be an issue.
+If using this to fund a licenced bookmakers however, this should never be an issue.